Cray-HPE/docs-csm/255-FIRMWARE-ACTION-SERVICE-FAS.md

 ##  <a name="action"></a>Execute an Action

 ### Objective
 Use the Firmware Action Service (FAS) to execute an action.
 An action produces a  set of firmware operations.
 Each operation represents an xname + target on that xname that will be targeted for update.
 There are two of firmware action modes: : `dryrun` or `liveupdate`; the parameters used when creating either are completely identical except for the `overrideDryrun` setting. `overrideDryrun` will determine if feature to determine what firmware can be updated on the system.
 Dry-runs are enabled by default, and can be configured with the `overrideDryrun` parameter.
 A dry-run will create a query according to the filters requested by the admin.
 It will initiate an update sequence to determine what firmware is available, but will not actually change the state of the firmware

 **WARNING**: It is crucial that an admin is familiar with the release notes of any firmware.
 The release notes will indicate what new features the firmware provides and if there are any incompatibilities.
 FAS does not know about incompatibilities or dependencies between versions.
 The admin assumes full responsibility for this knowledge.

 **WARNING**: It is likely that when performing a firmware update, that the current version of firmware will not be available.
 This means that after successfully upgrading, the firmware cannot be reverted (i.e. downgraded to previous version).

 ### Steps
 This will cover the generic process for executing an action.
 For more specific examples and detailed explanations of options see the `recipes.md` file.

 1. Identify the selection of filters you want to apply.
 Filters narrow the scope of FAS to target-specific xnames, manufacturers, targets, etc. For our purpose we will run FAS 'wide open', with no selection filters applied.

-2. create a json file {whole-system-dryrun.json}; to make this a `live update` set `"overrideDryrun": true`
+2. create a JSON file {whole-system-dryrun.json}; to make this a `live update` set `"overrideDryrun": true`

 ```json
  {  "command": {